 Ipsala, is a district of Edirne province and it is Turkey's second most important border gate, on the European frontier, with Greece.
 It is a wildfowl paradise enjoyed by both Turkish and foreigners.

 A specialty of Edirne is to be a center for grease-wrestling (yağlı güreş in Turkish), which is the national sport of Turkey.
-The championships are held here every year by the end of July, for more than 400 years on Kirkpinar island, a forested area between the Meriç and Tunca rivers.
+The championships are held here every year by the end of June or July, for more than 400 years on Kirkpinar island, a forested area between the Meriç and Tunca rivers.
 These traditional occasions compromise many entertaining activities, and the province is filled with spectators.